ipolyzos/java-vector-api-playground/benchmark/20240920-dell-precision-7530/README.md

 ## Analysis

-The benchmarks were conducted on a MacBook Air equipped with an Apple M2 chip.
+The benchmarks were conducted on a Dell Precision 7530 equipped with an Intel(R) Core(TM) i9-8950HK CPU @ 2.90GHz.
 The results indicate that vectorized implementations generally provide significant performance improvements over traditional loop-based implementations across a variety of mathematical and array operations.
 The SuperWord optimization further enhances the performance of vectorized implementations in most scenarios.

-Key observations include:
+### Key Observations

+#### ArrayStats and ArrayStatsNoSuperWord
-- **ArrayStats** and **ArrayStatsNoSuperWord**: Vectorized implementations show a marked improvement in performance, with the SuperWord optimization providing additional gains.
+- **Performance Improvement**: Vectorized implementations show a marked improvement in performance.
+- **SuperWord Optimization**: Provides additional gains.

+#### ComplexExpression and ComplexExpressionNoSuperWord
-- **ComplexExpression** and **ComplexExpressionNoSuperWord**: These benchmarks did not exhibit the same level of performance improvement with vectorization, likely due to the complexity and nature of the operations involved.
+- **Performance Improvement**: These benchmarks did not exhibit the same level of performance improvement with vectorization.
+- **Reason**: Likely due to the complexity and nature of the operations involved.

+#### DotProduct and DotProductNoSuperWord
-- **DotProduct** and **DotProductNoSuperWord**: Significant performance gains were observed with vectorized implementations, further enhanced by the SuperWord optimization.
+- **Performance Improvement**: Significant performance gains were observed with vectorized implementations.
+- **SuperWord Optimization**: Further enhances performance.

+#### ElementWiseMultiplication and ElementWiseMultiplicationNoSuperWord
-- **ElementWiseMultiplication** and **ElementWiseMultiplicationNoSuperWord**: Vectorized implementations outperformed traditional loops, with additional benefits from the SuperWord optimization.
+- **Performance Improvement**: Vectorized implementations outperformed traditional loops.
+- **SuperWord Optimization**: Provides additional benefits.

+#### MatrixMultiplication and MatrixMultiplicationNoSuperWord
-- **MatrixMultiplication** and **MatrixMultiplicationNoSuperWord**: Vectorized implementations showed substantial performance improvements, with the SuperWord optimization providing further enhancements.
+- **Performance Improvement**: Vectorized implementations showed substantial performance improvements.
+- **SuperWord Optimization**: Provides further enhancements.

+#### SimpleSum and SimpleSumNoSuperWord
-- **SimpleSum** and **SimpleSumNoSuperWord**: Similar to the complex expressions, these benchmarks did not show significant performance gains with vectorization.
+- **Performance Improvement**: These benchmarks did not show significant performance gains with vectorization.
+- **Reason**: Similar to complex expressions, likely due to the simplicity of the operations.

+#### Sorting and SortingNoSuperWord
-- **Sorting** and **SortingNoSuperWord**: Vectorized sorting algorithms demonstrated improved performance over traditional sorting methods, with the SuperWord optimization contributing to further gains.
+- **Performance Improvement**: Vectorized sorting algorithms demonstrated improved performance over traditional sorting methods.
+- **SuperWord Optimization**: Contributes to further gains.

+#### VectorAddition and VectorAdditionNoSuperWord
-- **VectorAddition** and **VectorAdditionNoSuperWord**: Vectorized implementations significantly outperformed traditional loops, with additional performance improvements from the SuperWord optimization.
+- **Performance Improvement**: Vectorized implementations significantly outperformed traditional loops.
+- **SuperWord Optimization**: Provides additional performance improvements.

+### Summary
 Overall, the results highlight the effectiveness of vectorization and the SuperWord optimization in enhancing performance for a wide range of operations, with some exceptions in more complex or simple summation tasks.